datumbox/dapi-model-versioning/README.md

 [14](https://github.com/pytorch/pytorch/blob/c371542e/caffe2/python/cnn.py#L182-L183),
 [15](https://github.com/pytorch/pytorch/blob/c371542efc31b1abfe6f388042aa3ab0cef935f2/caffe2/python/brew.py#L65-L66)]

-## Proposal
+## Repository Structure

-This repository aims to serve as a live RFC document capable of show-casing the proposed API and utilities, providing examples of how to address the most common model-versioning scenarios and offering actual implementations for some of the real-world models included in the Domain libraries.
+This RFC comes with a companion [repository](https://github.com/datumbox/dapi-model-versioning).
+It aims to serve as a live RFC document capable of show-casing the proposed API and utilities, providing examples of how to address the most common model-versioning scenarios and offering actual implementations for some of the real-world models included in the Domain libraries.
+Here is its structure:

+- The `README.md` file serves as the main RFC document.
+- The `examples` folder contains standalone implementations for the most common model versioning scenarios that we've faced before.
+On the top of each scenario file we include a description and an example with references to a real-world case.
+We recommend starting from there.
+- The actual implementation of the proposal lives in the `dapi_lib` package:
+    - The `dapi_lib/models/_api.py` contains the majority of the utilities used by the API.
+    - The rest of the files in `dapi_lib/models/*.py` are implementations of real-world models from different domains.
+    - The `dapi_lib/datasets` and `dapi_lib/transforms` packages contain code taken from the domain libs and adapted for the needs of this RFC.
+These are purely there to make the demos run smoothly and they should not be considered part of this proposal.
+    - Extensive importing from the Domain libraries and inheritance is used to minimize the copy-pasting of code from the domain libs.
+The intention is to upstream the proposed changes after the RFC concludes.
+- The real-world demos are placed in the `*.py` files located at the root of the repo.
+They target to show how the API looks from the user perspective:
+    - The `image_classification.py` and `image_detection.py` show-case the new API on Vision.
+    - The `test_encoding.py` gives us an example on how Text could structure its models.
+Note that because TorchText currently doesn't provide pre-trained models on the public repo, we use huggingface's Roberta.
+    - The `text_to_speech.py` provides an example of implementing the new API on Audio.
+- Other details:
+    - The `assets` folder contains a couple of assets necessary for the demos.
+    - An `output` folder will be created on the root of the project after running the demos.
+    - The `third_party` package contains copy-pasted code necessary for the demos and it is not part of this RFC.
+    - The `requirements.txt` file contains a list of all dependencies for running the code on this repo.

+## Design

 ### Specifications